 Hi [insert name],

 Thanks for chatting with me earlier today.
-I really enjoyed learning more about you and [insert their company].
+I really enjoyed learning more about you and [insert company name].

 Let me know when you’ve had a chance to look at this information.
 I’d be happy to answer any questions you have.
 Feel free to drop me an email or give me a call at [insert your phone number] any time.